-Count these visits in column B (face-to-face) or B2 (virtual) even though no corresponding FTEs are included in Column A. To count, the visit must meet the following criteria:
+Count these visits in Column B (clinic) or B2 (virtual) even though no corresponding FTEs are included in Column A. To count, the visit must meet the following criteria:

-- The service was provided to a patient of the health center by a provider who is not part of the health center's staff (neither salaried nor contracted on the basis of time worked although met the center's credentialing policies), - The service was paid for in full by the health center, and - The service otherwise meets the definition of a visit.
+- the service was provided to a patient of the health center by a provider who is not part of the health center's staff (neither salaried nor contracted on the basis of time worked) although they meet the center's credentialing policies, - the service was paid for in full by the health center, and - the service otherwise met the definition of a visit.

-Note: Do not include unpaid referrals; referrals where a third-party will make the payment (e.g., the patient's insurance company); or referrals where only nominal amounts, including facility fees, are paid although the negotiated payment may be less than the provider's "usual, customary, and reasonable" (UCR) rates.
+Note: Do not include unpaid referrals, referrals where a third party (e.g., the patient's insurance company) will make the payment directly to the provider, or referrals where only nominal amounts, including facility fees, are paid although the negotiated payment may be less than the provider's "usual, customary, and reasonable" (UCR) rates.